 The exemption method results in a unilateral waiver of the respective national tax claim.
-When determining the income, the income, operating expenses, income-related expenses or foreign tax are not recognized by the country of residence.
-However, Art.
-23A (3) OECD Model Convention contains a provision on the progression proviso.
-However, many countries have agreed so-called reversion clauses with some states, according to which the right of taxation reverts to the State of Residence in the event of non-taxation by the other state (State of Source).
-Even in the absence of an express agreement on this, some countries including Germany have included similar provisions in their national tax laws (so-called treaty override).
+Operating expenses, income related expenses or foreign taxes are not recognized by the country of residence when determining income.
+However, Article 23A (3) of the OECD Model Convention deals with the progression proviso.
+Many countries have agreed reversion clauses.
+According to these clauses, the right of taxation reverts back to the state of residence in the event of non-taxation by the other state (state of source).
+Some countries, including Germany, have included similar provisions in their national tax laws (called treaty override), even in the absence of an express agreement.

 Credit Method

 Under the credit method, the state of residence includes the foreign income in the determination of income.
-However, the amount of tax already paid in the other state (State of Source) is credited against the domestic tax attributable proportionately to the foreign income.
-This results in an increase in the tax level from the State of Residence`s perspective.
-The credit can only be given for those types of tax that are levied in accordance with the respective tax treaty.
+However, the amount of tax already paid in the other state (state of source) is credited against the domestic tax attributable proportionately to the foreign income.
+This results in an increase in the tax level from the perspective of the state of residence.
+Credit can only be given for those types of tax that are levied in accordance with the respective tax treaty.

 Self-Check Questions